Capizen (CAPI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Capizen Historical Price

-According to the latest data gathered on Capizen live price page, the current price of Capizen is 0.00006048USD.
-The circulating supply of Capizen(CAPI) is 999.82M CAPI , giving it a market capitalization of $60.20K.
+According to the latest data gathered on Capizen live price page, the current price of Capizen is 0USD.
+The circulating supply of Capizen(CAPI) is 999.82M CAPI , giving it a market capitalization of $60.46K.

 In the past month, Capizen has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that CAPI could witness further price changes in the near future.